Thebarton Senior College: Students

 In 2009 the College won the SA Training Award for Best Small Training Provider (fewer than 1500 students) and in 2008 was winner of the VET in Schools Excellence award.
 The College is a Registered Training Provider for a range of vocational certificates which are recognised nationally and is a Skills for All training provider.
-The College is also for Dropouts who wish to go to a College that would give them a second chance.

 New Arrivals Program

 The College is the only adult New Arrivals Program provider in South Australia.
 The New Arrivals Program is an intensive English language acquisition course for newly arrived adult migrant and refugee students.
 While the focus of the program is to provide non-English-speaking students with the level of language proficiency needed to undertake future SACE studies, mathematics, science and computing are integral to the curriculum and also have a language emphasis.

-A similar program is the Certificate of English Proficiency.
-It is a course for students from non-English-speaking backgrounds unable to access the New Arrivals Program or Stage 1 ESL programs.
-It is offered in full-time or part-time mode and provides a nationally accredited certificate on completion.